Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

 \subsubsection{The partial sums of the coefficients of $G_0(s)$}

 Let us check that the hypotheses of Theorem \ref{DelangeTheorem} hold with $\rho = \frac{1}{2}$ and $\beta=\frac{1}{2^r}$.
 Conditions (i) and (ii) of that theorem are clear from the product definition of $G_0$, and so we may focus on (iii) and (iv).
-Here the essential idea is to express $G_0(s)$ in terms of benign factors and Artin $L$--functions attached to $\Gal(L/k)$.
+Let $L$ be the composite field of the $L_i$, for $i=1,2,\dots, r$.
+The essential idea is to express $G_0(s)$ in terms of benign factors and Artin $L$--functions attached to $\Gal(L/k)$.
 We now implement this idea.
-Our assumption that
+Our assumption that $[L_1 \cdots L_r: k]=2^r$ easily implies that $\Gal(L/k)$ is canonically isomorphic to the elementary abelian $2$--group